Skip to content

 Raspberry Pi Imager - set username and password

 1. If you’ll be connecting the Pi over WiFi, enter your network name (SSID) and password here.
-If you’re using a wired ethernet connection, you can skip this.
+For a wired ethernet connection, you can skip this.

 Raspberry Pi Imager - configure WiFi